 RESPOND GRACIOUSLY TO REQUESTS - When people who have disabilities ask for an accommodation, it is not a complaint.
 It shows they feel comfortable enough to ask for what they need.

-DO GOOD - When you meet someone who is blind or visually impaired, be yourself, use common sense and do good.
+DO GOOD - When you meet someone who is living with blindness or low vision, be yourself, use common sense and do good.